radicle-dev/registry.radicle.xyz/docs/submit-transactions.md

 1. Register a user

-    This example registers a user named "neo" in the registry using a locally generated account (that happens to also be) named "neo" to sign the transactions, specifying `100` as the fee.
+    This example registers a user named "neo" in the registry using the local key pair (that happens to also be) named "neo" to sign the transactions, specifying `100` as the fee.

     ``` bash
     radicle-registry-cli user register neo --author neo --fee 100